spring-projects/spring-batch-extensions/spring-batch-excel/README.md

 # spring-batch-excel

 Spring Batch extension which contains `ItemReader` implementations for Excel.
-Support for both [JExcel][1] and [Apache POI][2] is available.
-Simple xls documents can be read with both implementations, however for reading the newer xlsx format [Apache POI][2] is required.
+Support for [Apache POI][1] is available only.
+Simple xls documents can be read with both implementations, however for reading the newer xlsx format [Apache POI][1] is required.

 ## Configuration

 Next to the [configuration of Spring Batch](http://docs.spring.io/spring-batch/reference/html/configureJob.html) one needs to configure the `ItemReader` for the desired framework.
-There are 2 `ItemReaders` one can configure:
+There is 1 `ItemReader` one can configure:

-- `org.springframework.batch.item.excel.jxl.JxlItemReader`
 - `org.springframework.batch.item.excel.poi.PoiItemReader`

-Configuration of both readers is the same.
+Configuration of this reader can be achieved as shown below.

 #### XML